• Home

 Have you ever blurted something unspeakable?
 Did you instantly regret it, but then it was too late?

-Mario "Ari" D'Auria, the impulsive Italian kid with ADHD, has been expelled from eighth grade at Bay Harbor Day School for saying something stupid, something awful, something he immediately regrets.
+Mario "Ari" D’Auria, the impulsive Italian kid with ADHD, has been expelled from eighth grade at Harbor Bay Day School for saying something stupid, something awful, something he immediately regrets.
 He would never act on these words—his ADHD just blurted them.
 And he just wants to take them back.

 Inspirations